Jan-Fcloud/jans.dev/README.md

-# The main branch of the website repo does no corelate with the current version of the website.

-Main will now be used for the v2 development of the website.
-The code for the current live version is under the **v1** branch.
+# jans.dev main site

+My website project will be remade in SvelteKit, with the goal of mimicing the old internet look and feel.

+It will feature a blog, resources, tools, etc.